Controlling Traffic without Tolls: A Non-Monetary Framework for Autonomous Intersections: Experimental Analyses

-In this section, we demonstrate the effectiveness of our proposed timestamp modification mechanism on Braess network known for exhibiting inefficient equilibria.
-We further validate the analytical model of additive path-dependent costs induced by timestamp modification and examine its effectiveness in high-fidelity traffic simulations of the Sioux Falls transportation network.
+In this section, we demonstrate the effectiveness of our proposed timestamp modification scheme on Braess network and Sioux Falls transportation network.
+We further experimentally validate the additive path-dependent cost model.